FantasticFiasco/web-server-tech-benchmark/README.md

 ## Echo Benchmark

 Route echoing a text back to the client.
-This benchmark is focused on reading incoming requests and return responses based on the parameter in the request URI.
+This benchmark is focused on reading incoming requests and return responses based on the parameters in the request URI.

 ![Echo benchmark UML](https://g.gravizo.com/source/custom_echo_uml?https%3A%2F%2Fraw.githubusercontent.com%2FFantasticFiasco%2Fweb-server-tech-benchmark%2Fmaster%2Fdesign%2FUML.md)